Of my four grandparents in this generation, I knew only two of them, as both Grandpa and Granny Symon had died before I was born.

 She went to Edinburgh University to study French and Latin.
 On returning from her spell as an assistante in France, at Tours, she would only tell her enquiring neighbours around Kingussie that she'd "been to Inverness" for a while!

 Granny moved into "Servite" sheltered housing, Viewlands Place, Errol (in which village her two daughters also lived) after Grandpa died.
 She had a self-contained flat and went occasionally to the lounge, shared with the other residents.
 A good friend was Ella Brown, in Errol, whom she would call up in the morning to compare progress on The Scotsman crossword, which she usually managed to finish quickly.
 She was also good at mental arithmetic, the school children being set an exercise first thing every morning in class.
-She greatly enjoyed teaching and after retiring from Errol primary school she continued to teach, for some time, at Northern District school in Perth and also at other schools, as required.
+She greatly enjoyed teaching.
+Before she retired, her last teaching post was at Errol Junior Secondary School.
+After that school closed, when Perth High School opened in the early 1970s, she continued to teach, for some time, at Northern District primary school in Perth and also at other schools, as required.

 Granny had a strong constitution and generally she enjoyed robust good health right into her older age.
 She had however a spell of several months off work when she was teaching, recuperating from an ailment.
 In her later years she suffered from a problem with a little finger that became bent over and unable to be manipulated and surgery in 1989, when she was 82, was not totally successful.
 She would close a letter saying her wee finger told her to stop writing, joking that "it pampers me".
 In 1992, in her 85th year, she had surgery successfully to remove cancerous cells in a facial wart.
 The operation did not prevent her from enjoying a ride on the world's steepest cog-wheel railway, at Pilatus, near Lake Lucerne, on a holiday in Switzerland with son David and daughter-in-law Sheila during June of the same year: followed by trips to Jersey and Cyprus within the following nine months, with daughter Freda and son-in-law Derek, and daughter Eleanor and son-in-law Scot respectively.